JohannesKnopp/asch/docs/dapp_docs/3_mini_dao_en.md

 One thing needed to know is the usage of `library.sequence.add`, and this API can guarantee that the executions of multiple transactions would rigorously follow the pre-defined order.
 If your contract process involves asynchronous operations, you should use this API.

-Also let us check the query interface `list`, and if you are familiar with SQL language, you will find out that this is just an operation of union query.
+Also let us check the query interface `list`, and if you are familiar with SQL language, you will find that this is just an operation of union query.
 Why is union query necessary?
 Because `transactions` and `asset_xxx` are the different parts of one particular transaction, in which the former is the meta-data that would be used by all transactions, e.g., transaction initiator, digital signature of transaction data, and the amount of money, and etc., while the latter is a kind of extension of transaction data - or user defined data - that is related to specific business logic.

 # 6 Implement voting contract